wp-plugins/multi-twitter-widget/readme.txt

 your whole feed might be all about USER A. I found in many cases that I'd rather pull in the most recent tweet from each user.
 So that's what this plugin does.

 **CHANGELOG**

 1.0.1	Re-arranged files get plugin working properly 1.1.0	Added chronological sorting for feeds
 1.2.0	Added option on widget to limit feed
+1.2.5	Added options in the widget settings to link #hashtags and @replies.

 == Installation ==